- Corporate Responsibility

-SWN uses industry best management practices (BMPs) for well construction, drilling, completion and maintenance to ensure the integrity and soundness of our wellbores.
+SWN uses industry best management practices (BMPs) for well construction, drilling, completion and maintenance, to ensure the integrity and soundness of our wellbores.
 These BMPs meet or exceed applicable regulations and are updated regularly as new technologies, practices and information become available.

-Examples of BMPs include baseline water-quality testing whenever possible; monitoring each phase of drilling, completion and production; and verifying the mechanical integrity of the steel casings.2 When planning wells, we investigate historical drilling activity in the vicinity to ensure we avoid affecting nearby wells, including investigating public records of oil and gas and water wells and communicating with landowners about previous drilling.
+Examples of BMPs include baseline water-quality testing whenever possible; monitoring each phase of drilling, completion and production; and verifying the mechanical integrity of the steel casings.4 When planning wells, we investigate historical drilling activity in the vicinity to ensure we avoid affecting nearby wells, including investigating public records of oil and gas and water wells and communicating with landowners about previous drilling.

 During the initial drilling and completion of our wells, we use cement bond logs whenever required by applicable regulations.
 In addition, we use cement bond logging tools to evaluate wellbore construction integrity whenever shortcomings in the cementing process of casings are considered possible.
 When using these logs, we rerun the testing/logging process with pressure on the casing to test for good bonding.
 In addition, we place pressure gauges on all wellbore annuli for the life of the well and monitor these gauges remotely and through daily human interface to ensure wellbore integrity at all times.
 This allows any wellbore integrity issues to be detected early in the life of an issue.

-In West Virginia, we test all water sources within 3,000 feet of the drilling location, which exceeds the regulatory requirement to test sources within 1,500 feet.
+In West Virginia and Ohio, we test all water sources within 3,000 feet of the drilling location, which exceeds the regulatory requirement to test sources within 1,500 feet.
 In Pennsylvania, we test all water sources within 2,500 feet of drilling locations, which matches state regulatory standards.
 We perform post-drill testing in all areas in response to water well complaints, if requested by landowners, or in cases where it is written into a lease agreement.

 Ensuring Wellbore Integrity in a Typical Marcellus Shale Well